 You can also see in the New Testament that the Father (often designated in the Bible as "God" without the word Father), is the leader, with Jesus and the Holy Spirit voluntarily subservient to him.
 They seem to be "equal" in terms of divinity, but not in terms of role.
 The Father is the leader, much like in a human family of Jesus' day the father was typically the leader.
 No doubt that is why Jesus described the relationship as Father - Son.
 Paul includes a fascinating passage that explains more about this relationship:

 "Then the end will come, when he hands over the kingdom to God the Father after he has destroyed all dominion, authority and power.
 For he must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death.
 For he 'has put everything under his feet.'
 Now when it says that 'everything' has been put under him, it is clear that this does not include God himself, who put everything under Christ.
 When he has done this, then the Son himself will be made subject to him who put everything under him, so that God may be all in all."
 (1 Corinthians 15:24-28)

-A very common, but overly simply, explanation of the trinity is in terms of modes or manifestations.
+A very common, but overly simple, explanation of the trinity is in terms of modes or manifestations.
 These are comparisons, explaining the trinity like water manifesting itself as ice, liquid water, and vapor.
 On the surface it seems helpful.
-But the Father, Son, and Holy Spirit must more than manifestations of a single person, otherwise prayer and submission would be meaningless.
-The Bible requires us to see the Father and Jesus as one God but also as distinct persons.
+But the Father, Son, and Holy Spirit must be more than manifestations of a single person, otherwise prayer and submission would be meaningless.
+The Bible requires us to see the Father and Jesus as both one God and also as distinct persons.

 4. Because the Holy Spirit is both divine and has personal attributes